OlenaSavchenko/Posts/README.md

 # Posts APP
-## Simple React APP with AJAX and Redux
+## Simple React APP with Fetch API and Redux

 ### Posts page:
 "Show more" -  to move to post page